Asyneuma limonifolium

 Asyneuma limonifolium (syn.
 Campanula limonifolia L., Phyteuma limonifolium (L.) Sm., Podanthum limonifolium (L.) Boiss.) is a species of flowering plant in the family Campanulaceae.

 Range

-A. limonifolium is found in southeastern and mediterranean Europe, specifically in Greece, Turkey, Bulgaria and Serbia, on the Adriatic coast of Montenegro, Albania, Bosnia and Herzegovina and Croatia, as well as in Puglia region of Italy.
+A. limonifolium is found in southeastern and mediterranean Europe, specifically in Greece, Turkey, Bulgaria and Serbia, on the Adriatic coast of Montenegro, Albania, Bosnia and Herzegovina and Croatia, as well as in Apulia region of Italy.
 A single specimen record exists from Portugal.

 Taxonomy

 Asyneuma limonifolium contains the following subspecies: